BruceEckel/ThinkingInPython/src/Jython.rst

 understands JavaBeans properties, since you can either use the **getVal()** and **setVal()** methods, or assign to and read from the equivalent **val** property.
-Also, **getChars()** returns a **Character[]** in Java, and this becomes an array in Python.
+Also, **getChars()** returns a **Character[]** in Java, and this automatically becomes an array in Python.

 The easiest way to use Java classes that you create for use inside a Python program is to put them inside a package.
 Although Jython can also import